gbanegas/Reduction/README.md

 ## Usage
 It is possible to use the program.
 It is possible to use one single thread or multiples threads.

+## Dependences
+To run the project it is needed to install  Xlsxwriter from http://xlsxwriter.readthedocs.org/en/latest/getting_started.html

 ### Single Thread
 To use the single thread the usage is:
 <pre><code>python single.py -i inputfile -o outputfile</code></pre>